asgood23/STATIONS/made-with-samples/100-bastards-test.md

 ## 21. Dark Destroyer

-22. Demon-Eyed
-23. Devil Dogs
-24. Disgraced Legionnaire
-25. Doomed Sailor & The Captain’s Corpse
-26. El Mark
-27. Electric Lady
-28. End of Days Soldier
-29. Ex-Diamond Dealer
-30. Extraordinary
-31. Faker
-32. Famous Preacher
-33. First Person Shooter
-34. Fool
-35. Gambler
-36. Getting into Knives
-37. Ghost Rider
-38. Hand Thief
-39. Haruspex
-40. Headless Thompson Gunner
-41. Heart of Steel
-42. Heir to Despair
-43. Human Fly
-44. Hunter
-45. Hurt
-46. Kitten
-47. L’Enfant Sauvage
-48. Lonesome Ranger
-49. Master Killer
-50. Master of Skullcrusher Mountain
-51. Memory Vampyre
-52. Miss Understanding
-53. Ogre Hunter
-54. Organ Donor
-55. Owl Sparker
-56. People Vulture
-57. Periodic Ghost
-58. Perturbator
-59. Player of Cold
-60. Potential Homo Superior
-61. Pumpkinhead
-62. Puppet Master
-63. Rage Rat
-64. Recluse
-65. Regulators (for 2 characters)
-66. Sick as Fuck
-67. Sin Citizen
-68. Sonic Rebel
-69. Sorrow Harvester
-70. Spectra Sonic Sound
-71. Statue of the King
-72. Strange Formation
-73. Straw Worker
-74. Subterranean Homesick Alien
-75. Sun Killer
-76. Super Rich Kid
-77. Super Trouper
-78. Temper
-79. The Book of Right On
-80. The Eight Who Are One
-81. The Guitar
-82. The Man Who Sold the World
-83. The Spirit of Radio
-84. Time Collector
-85. Turbo Killer
-86. Two-Headed Dog
-87. U3Buzz Basic
-88. Vengeful Mariner
-89. Volcano
-90. Voodoo Chile
-91. Wandering Stranger
-92. Wayfinder/Waymaker
-93. Wayward Son of Man
-94. Winnebago Warrior
-95. Wonderboy
-96. Young Lover
-97. Zone Stepper
+You are a shadow called out of a fresh fallen corpse by The Powers to complete one last mission.
+You cannot be killed until it is finished.
+But you can definitely suffer.
+Start with the spells *Behold Terror* and *Annihilation.*

+*Jon Neddo: “Indestructible” by Disturbed*

+## 22. Demon-Eyed

+You glisten in the moonlight, are skilled at hiding in trees, and can travel through holes in the night sky.
+Start with the spell *Squash Star*.
+Things you can’t see but you know are there: the moon, the end, the sun, love.
+Something you have seen: Someone die in the summertime.

+*Moxie: "Listening to the Frogs with Demon Eyes" by The Flaming Lips*

+## 23. Devil Dogs

+You are a devil who’s been split into three massive dogs with matted fur and eyes of subtle flame.
+One dog got your **bite** (1d6, rending); another, your **bile** (1d6, poison); and the last, your **fire** (the spell *Incinerate*).

+*Jon Neddo: “Devil Dogs” by Sabaton*

+## 24. Dirty Deed Do-er

+You’ll do any dirty deed for dirt cheap.
+Start with three dirty deeds that you can always do (with Advantage).
+Anytime you do a new deed for cheap, you can do it with Advantage from that point on.
+You carry a battered suitcase filled with cyanide, TNT, neckties, and contracts.

+*Kerry Wilkinson: “Dirty Deeds Done Dirt Cheap” by AC/DC*

+## 25. Disgraced Legionnaire

+You were banished from a fallen land to a place beyond the stars.
+For centuries, you were lost within your own mind.
+You recently found your way home, riding the wings of dream.
+You are immune to fire.
+Start with a simple sword (d6) and the memory of blood on your hands.

+*Jon Neddo: “Through the Fire and Flames” by DragonForce*

+## 26. Doomed Sailor & The Captain’s Corpse

+You went down with the ship, abandoned by one you counted as a friend.
+The corpse of the captain jumped on your back, cursing you with un-life and the strength to survive until your vengeance is served.
+You carry the corpse with you everywhere, hear its cold whispers in your mind, feel its dank cold comfort through the night.
+When you are threatened, the corpse animates and blindly attacks the threat (slash/bite/stab).
+The corpse can be damaged but cannot be killed.

+*Starling Ridgeway: “Turkish Song of the Damned” by the Pogues*

+## 27. Drummer

+Start with ceremonial drums and cymbals.
+You can play the Songs of Happiness, which open the vaults of the heart and make the dark night colorful.
+Cast the spell *Drown in Happiness*, with caution.

+[*Brian Vincent Molina*](https://www.instagram.com/monkeebrian/)*: “Malhari” by Sanjay Leela Bhansali*

+## 28. El Mark

+You are a fashion model famous for your long, black, greased back hair.
+You can spit napalm (2d6 damage), and you are never sober.

+[*Halohand*](https://www.instagram.com/halohand_games/)*: “El Mark” by Glassjaw*

+## 29. Electric Lady

+You got the look the Gods agree they wanna see.
+Start with the spells *Shock*, *Water to Wine*, and *Reprogram Mind.* Your spaceship leaves at 10:00.

+[*Chris Air*](http://chrisair.itch.io)*: "Electric Lady" by Janelle Monáe*

+## 30. End of Days Soldier

+One day you emerged from the depths of the ocean.
+All you want is to feel pain and the bitter taste of blood on your lips, again.
+When you hear the *Thunder of the Drums* in your head, get +3 Strength and the urge to fight, kill, and maim.
+When you hit 0 HP, you hear the *Rising of the Horns* and are compelled to keep going (regain d6 HP).

+*Delphi: “Iron” by Woodkid*

+## 31. Ex-Diamond Dealer

+You start with d6 + 6 blood diamonds sharpened to razors (2d6 soul slice).
+You know the spells *Rain Fire* and *Rain Power*.
+You can see the true form of Capital Thralls; to others they appear as normal humans, but you see that they are actually in straight jackets, eyes replaced by bloody coins, stumbling toward the nearest stock exchange.
+You carry the shattered remains of your stupid old cell phone.

+[*Spooky Rusty*](http://www.spookyrusty.com)*: “I Used to Hate Cell Phones, but Now I Hate Car Accidents” by Norma Jean*

+## 32. Extraordinary

+You can sing a *Lullaby of Laughter* to cause a target to laugh joyfully and uncontrollably, releasing their anxiety and fears and drifting into a deep and peaceful sleep.
+(Unwilling targets Save to resist.)
+Casting the spell *Freak Self Out* causes you to do something utterly unexpected; this action triggers a profound insight about yourself, your current situation, or reality itself.
+Start with an accidental, opulent succulent.

+[*James Lennox-Gordon*](https://unknowndungeon.itch.io/)*: "Anything but Ordinary" by Avril Lavigne*

+## 33. Faker

+You wear a duster coat (+2 AC) that appears in whatever color, style and material is most likely to influence the viewer.
+Start with the spell *Take Dream* and an extra face.

+[*Chris Air*](http://chrisair.itch.io)*: "The Faker" by Ty Segall*

+## 34. Famous Preacher

+Start with the spells *Hypnotize, Infect,* and *Glamor*, d100 GP, and 1d6+6 faithful humans (1hp, 1 damage).
+You carry an endless chain (d6 damage).

+[*ManaRampMatt*](https://manarampmatt.itch.io/): “Leper Messiah” by Metallica

+## 35. First Person Shooter

+Of all the Person Shooters, you were the first and are still the best.
+Start with a pistol (d6), a musket (2d6), and a pack of bullets and powder.
+When opposed by other Shooters, roll with Advantage.

+*Delphi: "First Person Shooter" by Celldweller*

+## 36. Fool

+You have a chalice that is always full of wine, and hand bells that you can ring to cast the spells *Hope*, *Faith*, and *Damnation*.
+Start at the base of a moonlight gallows, singing a farewell song.

+*Starling Ridgeway: “At the Gallows End” by Candlemass*

+## 37. Gambler

+Start with +3 Wisdom, a bottle of whiskey, a deck of cards, and a second deck that’s all aces.
+You test Luck with Advantage and don’t lose Luck points on successful tests.
+You know when to hold ‘em, and when to fold ‘em.

+[*Halohand*](https://www.instagram.com/halohand_games/)*: “The Gambler” by Kenny Rogers*

+## 38. Getting into Knives

+After seeking wisdom from the sages and consulting master tacticians, you took up knives: start with 2d6.
+It's a gift to be simple, it's a gift to be free.

+*D. Nivens: “Getting into Knives” by The Mountain Goats*

+## 39. Ghost Magnet

+You are followed by 2d6 ghastly apparitions that claim to be the soul you are missing.
+Spread some silver ashes and test Luck to convince them to do something useful.
+Start with mid-dark thoughts of a great tombstone and memories of the endless sea of sorrows.

+*Granby: "Phantasmagoria" by Ashbury Heights*

+## 40. Ghost Rider

+You wear a blue jumpsuit and blaze like the stars.
+You can summon and ride the ghosts of America’s killed youth.
+Start with the spell S*cream Truth*.

+*Clay Jensen: “Ghost Rider” by Anna Calvi*

+## 41. Giant Tiger Fighter

+## 42. Hand Thief

+## 43. Haruspex
+## 44. Headless Thompson Gunner
+## 45. Heart of Steel
+## 46. Heir to Despair
+## 47. Human Fly
+## 48. Hunter
+## 49. Hurt
+## 50. Kitten
+## 51. L’Enfant Sauvage
+## 52. Lonesome Ranger
+## 53. Master Killer
+## 54. Master of Skullcrusher Mountain
+## 55. Memory Vampyre
+## 56. Miss Understanding
+## 57. Ogre Hunter
+## 58. Organ Donor
+## 59. Owl Sparker
+## 60. People Vulture
+## 61. Periodic Ghost
+## 62. Perturbator
+## 63. Player of Cold
+## 64. Potential Homo Superior
+## 65. Pumpkinhead
+## 66. Puppet Master
+## 67. Rage Rat
+## 68. Recluse
+## 69. Regulators (for 2 characters)
+## 70. Sick as Fuck
+## 71. Sin Citizen
+## 72. Sonic Rebel
+## 73. Sorrow Harvester
+## 74. Statue of the King
+## 75. Strange Formation
+## 76. Straw Worker
+## 77. Subterranean Homesick Alien
+## 78. Sun Killer
+## 79. Super Rich Kid
+## 80. Super Trouper
+## 81. Temper
+## 82. The Book of Right On
+## 83. The Eight Who Are One
+## 84. The Guitar
+## 85. The Man Who Sold the World
+## 86. The Spirit of Radio
+## 87. Time Collector
+## 88. Turbo Killer
+## 89. Two-Headed Dog
+## 90. U3Buzz Basic
+## 91. Vengeful Mariner
+## 92. Volcano
+## 93. Voodoo Chile
+## 94. Wandering Stranger
+## 95. Wayfinder/Waymaker
+## 96. Wayward Son of Man
+## 97. Winnebago Warrior

+## 98. Wonderboy

+## 99. Young Lover

+## 100. Zone Stepper